 – Materials: for each patrol, three 8-foot spars, one 20-foot lashing rope, and one, strong 10-foot rope for suspension

-– Scoring: The first patrol with a Scout standing in the bowline loop with the tripod supporting his weight wins.
+– Scoring: The first patrol with a Scout standing in the bowline loop with the tripod supporting their weight wins.

 JOINING STAVES (wide, in or out) View Video